 NB It is not education staff's role to seek disclosures.
-Their role is to observe that something may be wrong, ask about it, listen, be available and try to make time to talk.
-Page | 52
+Their role is to observe and if they notice change that indicates something may be wrong, ask about it, listen, be available and try to make time to talk.
+Exercise professional curiosity.